percona/pmm-doc/docs/details/commands/pmm-admin.md

 ##### Resolutions

-PMM collects metrics in two resolutions to decrease CPU and Memory usage: high and low ones.
+PMM collects metrics in two resolutions to decrease CPU and Memory usage: high and low resolutions.

-In high resolution we collect metrics from collectors which works fast.
+In high resolution we collect metrics from collectors which work fast:
 - diagnosticdata
 - replicasetstatus
 - topmetrics

-In low resolution we collect metrics from collectors which takes time.
+In low resolution we collect metrics from collectors which could take some time:
 - dbstats
 - indexstats
 - collstats